Information about the Australian Government Authorised Officer application process

 - Evidence of residency status within Australia.

-- providing certified copies of qualifications that the Department of Agriculture and Water Resources accepts for the appointment to the position of an AAO.
+- Providing certified copies of qualifications that the Department of Agriculture, Water and the Environment accepts for the appointment to the position of an AAO.

 - providing a certified copy of a recently attained (within 30 days of date of signing the application) national police check from the Australian Federal Police (AFP).